 7. Who is it for?

-At first glance such a diet might seem better for the fitness competitor or bodybuilder since they form their bodies to earn a living.
+At first glance, such a diet might seem better for the fitness competitor or bodybuilder since they form their bodies to earn a living.
 But most of you are not paid to look good.
-Nutrition does not have to be the focal point of your life.
+Eating the right types of foods does not have to be the focal point of your life.

-Having a simplified, practical way to eat healthfully is crucial.
-From your own experience you know that it is so easy to fall into a bad habit of fast food and TV dinners.
+Having a simplified, practical way to eat nutrient-dense foods is crucial.
+From your own experience, you know that it is so easy to fall into a bad habit of fast food and TV dinners.

-You wish to eat foods that are minimally processed before consumption.
+You wish to devour foods that are minimally processed before consumption.
 However, you are often organizationally overwhelmed.
-You do not have time to cook elaborate meals for yourself that your family is not going to eat.
+You do not have the time to cook elaborate meals for yourself that your family is not going to accept.

 Clean eating can work for you too.